Kilgore College Rangerettes: Popular culture

+Movies

+Sweethearts of the Gridiron

+In anticipation of the organization's 75th anniversary, filmmaker Chip Hale followed the Rangerettes for a year, creating the 2015 documentary Sweethearts of the Gridiron.
+It highlights their debut at a 1940 football halftime show, and their rigorous tryout process.

+Other

+The Rangerettes have appeared in the films Seven Wonders of the World (1956), Semi-Tough (1977), and Johnny Be Good (1988).

 Controversy and criticism

 Until the 1970s there were no African American members of the team.
 According to the Texas State Historical Association, Davis said she would "be receptive when a qualified black tried out."
 The Rangerettes selected their first black team member, Freddie Goosby Evans, in 1973, and their first black officer, Briana McLaughlin, in 2012.

 Some critics have "expressed dismay at the emphasis on physical attractiveness and rigorous and authoritarian training."
 Davis countered, "that there was nothing wrong in learning self-confidence, discipline, cooperation, and the ability to perform precision dance, along with poise, etiquette, and personal grooming".

-Rangerette kidnapping

 In the late afternoon of December 29, 2016, there was an armed home invasion and kidnapping at Rangerette Director Dana Blair's home.
-The assailant kidnapped Blair's daughter, who at the time was a Freshman Rangerette.
+The assailant kidnapped Blair's daughter, who at the time was a freshman Rangerette.
 Blair's daughter escaped her captor a little over an hour later.
 The assailant, Nancy Alice Motes, was arrested on a charge of aggravated kidnapping and released on $500,000 bond on December 30, 2016.

 On June 22, 2017, Motes was indicted by a Gregg County Grand Jury, and faced first degree felonies in three charges encompassed in two counts for aggravated kidnapping.
 The first count included two charges: aggravated kidnapping with intent to terrorize and aggravated kidnapping with a deadly weapon.
 The second count had one count of aggravated kidnapping by deadly force.

 On December 21, 2018, Blair's attorney filed a civil lawsuit against Motes seeking monetary relief of between $200,000 and $1 million.

 On January 22, 2019, a start date of April 15, 2019, was set for the criminal trial against Motes.

 On April 29, 2019, Motes pleaded guilty to two counts of aggravated kidnapping, one with a deadly weapon and one with deadly force.
 She was sentenced to two concurrent 5-year terms and had to serve at least half of her 5-year sentence before she was eligible for parole.

 On July 1, 2021, Judge Alfonso Charles ordered Motes to pay Blair and her daughter $400,000 in compensatory damages and $175,000 in punitive damages.

 Motes was granted parole in November 2021 after serving two and a half years of her five year sentence.